 Law School Facilities

-Law School students also have full rights and privileges to use all of the other amenities on Duquesne’s modern 47-acre campus, including computer laboratories, the University’s Gumberg Library, dining services and extensive recreational facilities in the Power Center and throughout the campus.
+Law students also have access to all of the other amenities on Duquesne's 50-acre campus, including computer laboratories, dining services, Starbucks, the Gumberg Library, the Barnes & Noble bookstore, and extensive recreational facilities in the Power Center and throughout the campus.